We are an international swarm without a queen.

 Massachusetts Institute of Technology, USAResearch Scientist, Center for Collective Intelligence (MIT)

-Peter A. Gloor has a unique combination of academic and industry experience.
-In the academic sphere, he is a Research Scientist at the Center for Collective Intelligence at MIT's Sloan School of Management where he leads a project exploring Collaborative Innovation Networks.
-He is also lecturing at University of Cologne where he was Mercator Visiting Professor and at Aalto University Helsinki.
+Peter A. Gloor is a Research Scientist at the Center for Collective Intelligence at MIT's Sloan School of Management where he leads a project exploring Collaborative Innovation Networks.
+He is also Honorary Professor at University of Cologne, lecturer at Aalto University Helsinki and Distinguished Visiting Professor at P. Universidad Catolica of Chile.
+As Chief Creative Officer of software company galaxyadvisors he puts his theoretical insights into practice.

 More about Peter